Glad-analytics/mock-census-report/README.md

 # Mock-Census-Report

 This project presents a data-driven mock census analysis for a fictional UK town.
-The goal is to simulate how real census data can inform urban planning and government policy decisions.
-Using Python, data visualisation, and statistical inference, the project explores population characteristics, housing use, and labour patterns, leading to clear, evidence-based recommendations.

-⸻

-🎯 Project Overview

-The project investigates two main planning questions:
-	1. What should be built on the town’s unoccupied plot of land?
-	2. Which sector should receive future infrastructure investment?

-By analysing demographic and social data, the study identifies patterns in age distribution, employment, commuting, housing, and fertility to recommend:
-	•	The construction of a train station to serve a growing commuter population.
-	•	Investment in general infrastructure (waste management, healthcare, and road maintenance) to sustain future population growth.

-⸻

-🧰 Tools and Libraries
-	•	Python (Jupyter Notebook) — Data processing and visualisation
-	•	Libraries: pandas, numpy, matplotlib, seaborn, scipy.stats
-	•	Microsoft Word — Report compilation and presentation

-⸻

-📊 Analytical Approach
-	1. Data Cleaning: Removal of missing or invalid values, ensuring accurate variable formats.
-	2. Exploratory Analysis: Visualisation through histograms, bar plots, and population pyramids to reveal demographic structures.
-	3. Statistical Analysis: Computation of birth/death rates, migration patterns, and employment proportions per 100,000 residents.
-	4. Inference: Drawing actionable insights to guide infrastructure and policy recommendations.

-⸻

-📄 File Included
-	•	Mock Census report.docx — Full written report and analysis
-  	•	Full Jupyter Notebook with code, analysis and visualisation

-⸻

-🧩 Key Insights
-	•	Population growth is driven by both natural increase and positive migration.
-	•	Over 30% of residents commute for work or education; justifying a train station.
-	•	Housing capacity is underutilised, indicating no immediate pressure to expand housing stock.
-	•	Rising birth rates and active age distribution (20–45) indicate sustained population growth.
-	•	Infrastructure investment is critical to manage future congestion, waste, and public service demands.

-⸻

-🌍 Impact

-The project highlights how demographic analytics can inform real-world decision making.
-By modelling this mock census, local authorities can better anticipate population trends, infrastructure needs, and environmental implications; leading to smarter, sustainable growth.

-⸻

-👩‍💻 Author

-This project was independently researched, analysed, and written as part of a data analysis coursework assignment.
-All findings are based on mock data created for educational purposes.Data-driven analysis of demographic and infrastructure planning for a mock town census project
+The work simulates how real census data can support government decision-making on public infrastructure, transport planning, and community development.
+Using Python, data visualisation, and statistical inference, the project evaluates population characteristics, housing patterns, employment, and commuting behaviour to form evidence-based recommendations.

+---

+## 🎯 Project Overview

+The analysis focuses on two planning questions:

+1. **What should be built on the town’s unoccupied plot of land?**
+2. **Which sector should receive future infrastructure investment?**

+Based on demographic and social indicators, the recommended actions are:

+- ✅ Construction of a **train station** to support a significant commuter population
+- ✅ Investment in **general infrastructure**, including waste management, healthcare, and road maintenance, to accommodate projected population growth

+---

+## 🧰 Tools and Libraries

+- **Python (Jupyter Notebook)** — data processing and visualisation
+- **Libraries:** `pandas`, `numpy`, `matplotlib`, `seaborn`, `scipy.stats`
+- **Microsoft Word** — written report compilation

+---

+## 📊 Analytical Approach

+The project workflow included:

+1. **Data Cleaning**
+   - removal of missing values
+   - correction of invalid inputs
+   - preparation of population-level variables

+2. **Exploratory Analysis**
+   - histograms
+   - bar charts
+   - population pyramids

+3. **Statistical Analysis**
+   - birth rate and death rate estimation
+   - commuter proportion
+   - migration and net population change

+4. **Inference and Policy Recommendations**
+   - transport pressure
+   - infrastructure sustainability
+   - housing capacity

+---

+## 📁 Files Included

+- **`report/Mock Census report.pdf`** — full written report with interpretation and recommendations
+- **`notebooks/`** — Jupyter notebooks for data cleaning, visualisation, and analysis

+---

+## 🧩 Key Insights

+- Population growth is driven by **natural increase** and **positive net migration**
+- More than **30%** of residents commute for work or education
+- Housing is **under-utilised**, meaning expansion is not immediately required
+- Birth rates in key age groups indicate **continued future population growth**
+- Infrastructure upgrades are necessary to prevent congestion and pressure on services

+---

+## 🌍 Impact

+The project demonstrates how census-style datasets can be transformed into actionable planning insights.
+These findings could help a local council anticipate transport needs, resource pressure, and long-term urban development.

+---

+## 👨‍💻 Author

+Developed by **Glad-analytics**
+All data used in this project was created for educational and analytical demonstration purposes.

+---